danielepantaleone/b3-plugin-jumper/README.md

 ## Description

-This plugin provides an advanced statistics system for Urban Terror 4.2.x Jump Servers.<br /> The plugin is capable of storing permanently all the timings performed during jump runs, offering also the possibility to list player and map records.<br />
+This plugin provides an advanced statistics system for Urban Terror 4.2 Jump servers.<br /> The plugin is capable of storing permanently all the timings performed during jump runs, offering also the possibility to list player and map records.<br />
 The plugin also offer a system of server side demo auto recording whenever a jump run is started.
 The demo is kept on the server only if the client made at least his personal record on the current map.<br />
 The demo auto recording feature can be disabled during the plugin configuration (the feature will work depending on your system configuration).<br /><br />
-**NOTE:** *This plugin is currently under development, and is not to be considered stable nor complete.*

 ## How to install